Heptagon-Solutions/New-KMNR-Website/frontend/README.md

 Run `ng generate component <component-name> --standalone` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Mock-ups

+Mock-ups help with giving an idea for what the website should look like.
+Think of them as style guides.
+We have the origional mock-ups made by KMNR alumni _Elizabeth Hoffer_ and are [available here](https://drive.google.com/drive/folders/1BJ4RVYpYwLwPs1m9jhKhyHFUlajuOsvx).

 ## Production Tools

 These are for getting the website ready to be served on the internet